Florence-Roebling, New Jersey

 Florence-Roebling is an unincorporated community and former census-designated place (CDP) located within Florence Township, in Burlington County, New Jersey, United States, that existed up to and including the 2000 United States census.
 As of the 2000 Census, the CDP's population was 8,200.
 With the 2010 United States census, the CDP was split into its components, with the creation of separate CDPs for Florence CDP (with a 2010 Census population of 4,426) and Roebling (3,715).

 Geography

 According to the United States Census Bureau, the CDP had a total area of 6.8 km2.
 5.7 km2 of land and 1.1 km2 of water (15.91%).

 Demographics

+Florence-Roebling first appeared as an unincorporated community in the 1950 U.S. census.
+In the 1960 U.S. census, it was broken into the two separate communities of Florence (pop.
+4,215) and Roebling (pop.
+3,272) before being combined again for the 1970 U.S. census.
+The community was listed as a census designated place in the 1980 U.S. census.

+Florence-Roebling CDP, New Jersey – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.